 The safety of our students is a priority for the bus drivers.
-Students are expected to observe the same rules of proper and polite conduct while riding the buses as are required at school or during any school event: respect others and property.
+Students are expected to observe the same rules of proper and polite conduct while riding the buses as are required during school or school events: respect others and property.

 Nothing may be thrown from the bus.
 Heads and limbs may not be extended outside the bus.
 When the bus is moving, students should remain seated.